-Long-Term Marginal State Income Tax Rate (Exelon, Generation, ComEd, and PHI)
+Long-Term Marginal State Income Tax Rate (Exelon, Generation, ComEd, PHI and Pepco)

 Exelon, Generation and PHI periodically review events that may significantly impact how income is apportioned among the states and, therefore, the calculation of their respective deferred state income taxes.
 Events that may require Exelon, Generation and PHI to update their long-term state tax apportionment include significant changes in tax law and/or significant operational changes.
-Exelon and PHI's long-term marginal state income tax rate was revised in the first quarter of 2017 as a result of a statutory rate change pursuant to Exelon's marginal state income tax rate policy, resulting in the recording of a deferred state tax benefit for Exelon of \$21 million, net of tax.
+Exelon's, PHI's and Pepco's long-term marginal state income tax rate were revised in the first quarter of 2017 as a result of a statutory rate change in Washington, D.C.
+As a result, Exelon, PHI and Pepco recorded a one-time decrease to Deferred income tax liability of \$28 million, \$8 million, and \$8 million, respectively, on their Consolidated Balance Sheets.
+Because income taxes are recovered through customer rates, Exelon, PHI and Pepco recorded a corresponding regulatory liability of \$8 million, in the Consolidated Balance Sheets.
+In addition, Exelon recorded a decrease to Income tax expense of \$20 million, net of federal taxes, in the Consolidated Statements of Operations and Comprehensive Income for the three months ended March 31, 2017.

-On July 6, 2017, Illinois enacted Senate Bill 9, which permanently increased Illinois' total corporate income tax rate from 7.75% to 9.50% effective July 1, 2017.
-As a result of the rate change, in the third quarter of 2017, after taking into account regulatory recovery of tax increases at Exelon, Generation and ComEd expect to record an estimated one-time increase to deferred income taxes of approximately \$180 million, \$15 million and \$250 million, respectively.
-At ComEd, the increase to the Illinois deferred income tax liability will be offset by a regulatory asset.
-Exelon expects to record a decrease to income tax expense of approximately \$70 million (net of federal taxes) and Generation expects to record an increase to income tax expense of approximately \$15 million (net of federal taxes).
-The rate increase is not expected to have a material ongoing impact to Exelon's, Generation's and ComEd's future results of operations.
+In the third quarter of 2017, Exelon reviewed and updated its marginal state income tax rates based on 2016 state apportionment rates.
+In addition, Exelon, Generation and ComEd recorded the impacts of Illinois' statutory rate change, which increased the total corporate income tax rate from 7.75% to 9.5% effective July 1, 2017.
+As a result of the rate changes, in the third quarter of 2017, Exelon, Generation and ComEd recorded a one-time increase to Deferred income taxes of approximately \$250 million, \$20 million and \$270 million, respectively, on their Consolidated Balance Sheets.
+Because income taxes are recovered through customer rates, each of Exelon and ComEd recorded a corresponding regulatory asset of \$272 million.
+Further, Exelon recorded a decrease to Income tax expense of approximately \$20 million (each net of federal taxes) in their Consolidated Statements of Operations and Comprehensive Income for the three and nine months ended September 30, 2017.
+The Illinois statutory rate increase is not expected to have a material ongoing impact to Exelon's, Generation's or ComEd's future results of operations.

-12. Nuclear Decommissioning (Exelon and Generation)
+13. Nuclear Decommissioning (Exelon and Generation)